marcotidei/LAURACam/README.md

 ### Multi-Device Support

-Control multiple cameras with unique IDs and receive independent feedback from each.
+Control up to 3 cameras with unique IDs and receive independent feedback from each.

 ---